-Senfin Asset Management (Pvt) Ltd (SFAM) (formally Candor Asset Management (Pvt) Ltd) is a company incorporated in Sri Lanka and licensed by the Securities & Exchange Commission of Sri Lanka (SEC) to manage unit trust funds and third-party portfolios/private portfolios for institutional clients, private provident funds, insurance funds, and high net worth individuals.
-SFAM also provides advisory services to high net-worth clients.
-With the acquisition of Candor Asset Management (Pvt) Ltd by Senkadagala Finance PLC in March 2020, the latter's name was changed to Senfin Asset Management (Pvt) Ltd in August of the same year.
+Senfin Asset Management (Pvt) Ltd (SFAM) was incorporated in 2010 and licensed by the Securities & Exchange Commission of Sri Lanka (SEC) to manage unit trust funds and thirdparty portfolios/private portfolios for institutional clients, private provident funds, insurance funds, and high net worth individuals.
+SFAM was formerly known as Candor Asset Management (Pvt) Ltd and was acquired by Senkadagala Finance PLC in March 2020, with the former's name was changed to Senfin Asset Management (Pvt) Ltd in August of the same year.